German minister sees aid for families as key 2017 election issue

 Schwesig said she was also pressing the government to spend about 100 million euros a year more to expand welfare payments to single parents to include children above the age of 12 and eliminate a six-year limit on the money.

-That move would benefit 260,000 children, she said, adding that her party favored steps to crack down on fathers who failed to pay child support, including revoking their driver's licenses.
+That move would benefit 260,000 children, she said, adding that her party favoured steps to crack down on fathers who failed to pay child support, including revoking their driver's licenses.

 She said she would submit a legislative proposal before the next election.

-The Christian Democrats have blocked those measures as well as increased funding for child-care centers, despite a healthy surplus in government coffers, Schwesig said.
+The Christian Democrats have blocked those measures as well as increased funding for child-care centres, despite a healthy surplus in government coffers, Schwesig said.

 "I will not give up.
 There is a huge demand," she told the paper.
 "If they continue to stonewall, the SPD will make this one of their key demands in the national parliamentary elections," she said, adding that Merkel and other key conservatives would then "have to explain why they aren't helping families."